 Taxes - Germany

-Taxation depends on the legal structure chosen, the size of the business and whether it practises one of the liberal professions.
+Taxation depends on the legal structure chosen, the size of the income and turnover and whether it carries out an activity in one of the liberal professions.
 Various Acts cover taxation:

 The main direct taxes for businesses are the following:

-- corporation tax, which has to be paid by a limited liability company, stock corporation and cooperative association;
+- Corporation tax, which has to be paid by a limited liability company, stock company and cooperative;

-- trade tax, which is paid by anyone in business (with the exception of the liberal professions and specific occupational groups such as farmers).
+- Trade tax, which is paid by anyone in business (with the exception of freelancers and specific occupational groups such as farmers).

 The main indirect tax for businesses is the following:

-- value-added tax (formerly turnover tax), which has to be paid by all business owners (except small business holders).
+- Value-added tax [formerly turnover tax - (MWSt)], which has to be paid by all business owners (except small business holders).

 Registration with the tax office